Unur88888/Unur-Gantulga/README.md

 Translator (2016-2017)

-Translated wide range of documents CHinese to Mongolian
+Translated wide range of documents Chinese to Mongolian

 Organized work schedule for stuff